Building Blocks Cooperative Preschool

 Learn to get along with friends!
-This class is about climbing, running, lego creations, marble runs, messy art, books, science projects, and writing your name.
-Teacher Sally's MWF class is for 4- and 5-year-olds.
+This class is about climbing, running, lego creations, marble runs, messy art, pretend play, science projects, reading and making books, and writing your name.

 Weekly summer sessions for ages 2-5 will run on Tuesdays, Wednesdays, and Thursdays from 9 am to noon for $120 per week.
 Sessions will be held mostly outdoors.
 Masks will be strongly recommended.
 Register now in your Jovial Family Portal.